Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: The proof of Lemma

 By Claims~\ref{nosize5groupinK}, ~\ref{nosize4type1groupinK} and~\ref{nosize4type2groupinK}, every small group $B$, except possibly those of size one, has a vertex $v_B$ which is not in $K$.
 So, similar as in the previous claims, but now going over all groups of sizes 4 and 5, and temporarily considering the groups of size 1 to form part of the previous group (which had size 4, and so now has size 5), we calculate that

-where $L_B$ is the set of leaves at $B$, and ${\it dif}(B)$ is the difference between the biggest number of leaves at a vertex in $B$ and the smallest such number.
+where $L_B$ is the set of leaves incident with vertices of $B$, and ${\it dif}(B)$ is the difference between the biggest number of leaves hanging from a vertex in $B$ and the smallest such number.
 We then use~\eqref{sizeofZforleaves} and~\eqref{laaaaaaaaaaaaarge}, to obtain that

 a contradiction to~\eqref{hallKLK}.
 This proves Claim~\ref{nosize4type2groupmeetsKin1}. \end{proof}

 Resumingly, Claims~\ref{nosize5groupinK}--\ref{nosize4type2groupmeetsKin1} tell us that $K$ misses at least one vertex of each small group of size four or five, and misses at least two vertices from each small group of size four and type 2.
 Recalling our ordering $4, {\bf 4}, 4, 4, 5, 4, {\bf 4}, 4, 4, 5, 4, 1$ of the small groups inside each group $B$ of size $47$ as given in~\eqref{seq} in Subsection~\ref{ordering} (under ordering $\sigma$), we see that we can split $B$ into five groups $B_1, B_2, B_3, B_4, B_5$ such that \begin{itemize} \item for $i=1,3$, the group $B_i$ has $8$ vertices, at least $3$ of which are not in~$K$; \item for $i=2,4$, the group $B_i$ has $13$ vertices, at least $5$ of which are not in~$K$; and \item $B_5$ has $5$ vertices, at least two of which are not in $K$. \end{itemize} Therefore, similar calculations as for the previous claim give that